robmudd/Pwsh_Cheat_Sheet/Powershell.md

 ### ConvertFrom-Clixml

 ### Out-File \<filepath\>
-    Writes output of cmdlet to specified file
+- Writes output of cmdlet to specified file
+- Parameters
-        -Append appends the content to a file -NoClobber don't overwrite an existing file
+    - \-Append: appends the content to a file
+    - \-NoClobber: don't overwrite an existing file

 ```powershell
     Get-ChildItem | Out-File "./DirContents.txt"                # save directory contents to file